chichizhang0510/chichizhang0510/README.md

 Full-Stack Developer | Web Developer and Designer
 -------------------------------------------------

 I am a full-stack developer with a strong foundation in frontend engineering.
-Currently pursuing my Master’s in Computer Science at Northeastern University, I specialize in designing and building scalable, secure, and efficient web applications.
+Currently pursuing my Master’s in Computer Science at Northeastern University, I specialize in designing and building efficient web applications.

 With experience in Java, Python, JavaScript, Flask, React, and databases, I enjoy solving complex problems and optimizing performance.
 My expertise spans from developing RESTful APIs and database management to designing intuitive front-end interfaces with modern frameworks.

 *   🌍  I'm based in Seattle, WA, USA